We live in an interconnected world, with a growing focus on becoming more globally-minded.

 7) Become a leader

 To develop your abilities, begin to organise or lead international travel groups.
-Plan your own trips, and coordinate group travel and study options with your peers.
+Plan your own trips, and coordinate responsible group travel and study options with your peers.

 Plan for your future as a global citizen